 The Council submitted a redemption request to the Lothbury Property Trust in June 2023 to withdraw its investment in the fund.
 In late 2022 and early 2023 all property funds saw an increase in the level of redemptions, largely due to defined benefit pension funds wishing to exit funds due to the economic climate.
 The level of redemption request to the Lothbury Fund was a significant proportion of its total fund size and as a result, Lothbury Property Fund suspended redemptions in the fund for a period of 12 months.
 The Lothbury Property Fund commenced with a planned asset sale and began considering alternative options for the fund going forward.
 At an EGM on 28 March 2024, a vote was passed to further extend the termination date by a maximum of 60 days to allow the final stages of the merger to be completed and enable those wishing to roll their investment to the new merged fund.
-The Council has indicated that it wishes to transfer its unitholding in the Lothbury Property Fund to the new merged fund.
+The Council indicated that it wished to transfer its unitholding in the Lothbury Property Fund to the new merged fund however, the merger was not able to be progressed following material uncertainty on the valuation of a number of Purpose Built Student Accommodation assets within the portfolio and as a result the fund terminated on 30 May 2024.
+On termination, all investors are treated equally and Lothbury are issuing monthly capital distributions in line with the number of units held in the fund as and when assets are sold.
+Investors are also receiving dividend income on a quarterly basis from the assets that remain in the portfolio until such time as they are all sold.

-14.32.
+13.32.
 Contingent Assets/Liabilities